 “If I could go back and decide between SGU and the US schools that accepted me, there is no question that I would make the same decision to go with SGU,” Dr. Kruse says.

-5. Guiding every step of the surgical journey
+5. Guiding every step of surgery as an anesthesiologist

 Anesthesiologists do a lot more than put people to sleep in the operating room.
 They work with a variety of patient populations and provide essential care before, during, and after procedures.
 Even during an operation, anesthesiologists need to be ready to adjust at any moment.
 Not everyone is up for the challenge, but Dr. Tanner Brownrigg certainly is.

 Dr. Brownrigg started his education at SGU with the intention of going into anesthesiology.
-While there are a significant number of students vying for those residency positions, he never lost sight of his goal.
-It paid off—he’s now an anesthesiologist practicing back in his home state of Kansas.
+While there are a significant number of students vying for those competitive residency positions, he never lost sight of his goal.
+It paid off — he’s now an anesthesiologist practicing back in his home state of Kansas.

 Dr. Brownrigg is another big believer in the power of excellent USMLE scores.
 His performance on the first two licensing exams was so strong that he found himself with more residency interview offers than he could feasibly attend.
 He credits a lot of that success to SGU.